ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions.md

 Administration of users provide options for creating new or modifying existing Symbio users.
 All information for users is entered here: personal data, password, application roles etc.

+_Beginning with the February 2020 Release of Symbio you maintain a user's application role using the "Change permissions" dialog._

 Administration of user groups provide options for creating new and modifying existing user groups.
 User groups are used to group users with same permissions to groups, to make administration of permissions easier.
 User groups are connected to permission sets as well as users, making the connection between them.

 Administration of permission sets provide options for creating new and modifying existing permission sets.
 Selected permissions can be grouped together into permission sets to make administration of permissions easier.
 After you define permission sets they can be added to users or to user groups.